 Catching the Spirit

-In the West, the fermentation is done in slurry, which is then heated to boiling and the alcohol is distilled.
+In the West, the fermentation is done in a slurry, which is then heated to boiling point and the alcohol is distilled.
 Carefully controlling the temperature helps avoid excessive distillation of lighter (methanol) or heavier (strong taste) molecules.
 In comparison, baijiu slurry is solid, as you dig out solid wet fermented grains.
-In order to liberate the alcohol out of the slurry, they are rushed through with stream.
-This is a very old technique, but it has an immerse impact on taste.
-If you distil with steam, heavy fragrant molecules are captured in rising vapour and condensed in distillate.
+In order to liberate the alcohol from the slurry, they are rushed through with steam.
+This is a very old technique, but it has an immense impact on taste.
+If you distill with steam, heavy fragrant molecules are captured in rising vapour and condensed in distillation.
 Only steam distillation can extract these heavier flavourful molecules.
 The exact opposite applies in vodka, where multiple distillations eliminate “undesirable taste”.

 Time is of the essence

 The last step for making baijiu is aging.
 But whisky is aged as well!
 Right?
 Right?!
 Yes.
 However, whiskey gets its taste and colour from the wooden barrel.
 Baijiu needs ceramics, but not for taste, it has all the components.
 When baijiu ages it recombines the high concentration of the heavier flavour molecules to create new richer aromas.
 Everyone who has tasted baijiu knows that the taste can be overwhelming- but that’s the point.